 - There can be value in connecting from screen to screen, but true connection often happens face to face.

 This is something I think we all know, but it’s important to be reminded.
 Don’t forget how important the flesh-and-blood people around you really are.
 My favorite thing about my fast was all of the time that I spent face to face with my husband and my family.
 Whoever I’m with, I want to be fully present.
 Not distracted by notifications, but loving others the way Christ loves.
 Even more importantly, I don’t want anything in my life to distract me from my relationship with Jesus.
 I’m back on social media now, and I love using my platforms to make a difference.
 But I realize more than ever how addictive social media can be.
-I know it’s crucial to learn to set boundaries, so that I can always do what matters most.
-Loving Jesus.
+I know it’s crucial to learn to set boundaries to always do what matters most—loving Jesus.
 Loving people.
 Fully present.
-I choose to use social media to connect with others, and to further our mission of leading people to Jesus, but simultaneously, I’m not going to let it keep me from being who God has created me to be by distracting me from what really matters.
+I choose to use social media to connect with others and to further our mission of leading people to Jesus, but simultaneously, I’m not going to let it keep me from being who God has created me to be by distracting me from what really matters.